francescordola/autumn-season/README.md

 We live in a world where fast changes make the future ever more uncertain.
 Therefore, design must be used not just for human purposes but for other living beings, too.

 My research introduces data as a system of inter-species exchange of information.
-Translating data from the model used by one system into the pattern required by another, I want to encourage science discussions to non-scientists, raising humans' understanding of a bigger world that surrounds us, the natural one.
+Translating data from the model used by one system into the pattern required by another, I want to encourage science discussions with non-scientists, raising humans' understanding of the natural world.

 <b>What if we use data to reshape ecosystems evolution?</b>